Analysis and Stabilization of AC Line Synchronized Timing System for SuperKEKB: Structure of the main timing station at LINAC

-A local EVR receives the event codes generated from two lower-level EVGS and sends a ``readback'' signal to an upper-level EVG to assure that the current event codes are successfully delivered.
-This ``readback'' signal triggers the processing of bucket selection calculation of the next pulse.
+A local EVR receives the event codes generated from two lower-level EVGs and sends a ``readback'' signal to the upper-level EVG to assure that the current event codes are successfully delivered.
+This ``readback'' signal also triggers the processing of bucket selection calculation of the next pulse.

-The AC50 should always arrive at the middle of the 20 ms pulse to maintain a stable operation, as some data processing procedures of PPM, such as switching the beam mode and bucket selection delay calculation, are performed at the beginning or ending of every pulse.
+The AC50 should always arrive in the middle of the 20 ms pulse to maintain a stable operation, as some data processing procedures of PPM, such as switching the beam mode and bucket selection delay calculation, are performed at the beginning and end of every pulse.
 This target is accomplished via sequence shift.